VenRaaS/elk/README.md

 }
 ```

-* Query the overall histogram of hourly api request counting sum
+* Query the overall histogram of hourly api request count

   ```
 POST